yeahmoeee/tic-tac-toe/README.md

 # Tic-Tac-Toe Using Minimax

 Tic-Tac-Toe (also known as Noughts and Crosses) is a paper-and-pencil game for two players, who take turns marking the spaces in a 3 x 3 grid.
-The player who succeds in placing three of their marks in a diagonal, horizontal, or vertical line is the winner.
+The player who succeed in placing three of their marks in a diagonal, horizontal, or vertical line is the winner.

 ## A Naïve Approach to the Game